 5. Offer Small Rewards

 In Japan, the value of the average reward is $3.88 versus $458.00 average in America.
 For the best suggestion of the year, Toyota gives a Presidential Award at a formal ceremony.
-The aware is not a car or paid-for vacation, but a fountain pain.
+The award is not a car or paid-for vacation, but a fountain pen.